At A Glance:

 LGBTQI+ Inclusion & Emotional Safety

 Accessibility includes creating an environment where everyone feels safe to be themselves.
-Our commitment to accessibility includes emotional safety.
-We maintain a zero-tolerance policy for discrimination or harassment, ensuring our learning environments are supportive and affirmative for the LGBTQI+ community.
+We maintain a zero-tolerance policy for discrimination or harassment based on sexual orientation, gender identity, gender expression, or any other protected characteristic.

 We are committed to continuous improvement in these areas and we welcome feedback from all individuals to help us further enhance our inclusive and safe practices.
 You can find more information about employer responsibilities regarding sexual harassment prevention on the GOV.UK website.